This documentation was written for Charmed Kubeflow based on Kubeflow 1.1 and Katib v1alpha3.

 If you are unfamiliar with Katib and hyperparameter tuning, plenty of information is available on the upstream Kubeflow documentation.
 In summary, Katib automates the tuning of machine learning

-hyperparameters - those which control the way and rate at which the AI learns.
-By running experiments, Katib can be used to get the most effective hyperparameter values for the current task.
+hyperparameters - those which control the way and rate at which the AI learns; as well as offering neural architecture search features to help you find the optimal architecture for your model.
+By running experiments, Katib can be used to get the most effective configuration for the current task.

-Each experiment rpresents a single tuning operation and consists of an objective (what is to be optimised), a search space(the constraints used for the optimisation) and an algorithm(how to find the optimal values).
+Each experiment represents a single tuning operation and consists of an objective (what is to be optimised), a search space(the constraints used for the optimisation) and an algorithm(how to find the optimal values).

 You can run Katib Experiments from the UI and from CLI.